danawoodruff/Excel/README.md

 * The third workbook is a simple multi-sheet Pro Forma.
 The user plugs in certain data points, in yellow cells, that cascade through the workbook's formulas.
 <p align="center"><img width="640" height="auto" src="Images/RE.PNG"></p>

+* The fourth is a real estate deal sheet.
+The user (the buyer) can compare different loan options.

 To download the PivotTable file: [PivotTable](Pivots.xlsx)<br>
 To download the RE Pro Forma file: [RE ProForma](MultiSheet.xlsx)<br>